Sharon Silow-Carroll, MSW, MBA

 New York, NY

 Sharon Silow-Carroll specializes in health policy research and analysis.
-She collaborates with major health care foundations in publishing research-based reports and issues briefs on innovative initiatives to enhance health care system quality, access, efficiency and coverage.
-Her pioneering research helps inform federal and state policymakers as they prepare, plan and implement national health reform.
+She has more than 25 years of experience collaborating with public and private organizations and major health care foundations in publishing research-based reports and issues briefs on innovative initiatives to improve healthcare system quality, access, value, and coverage.
+Her pioneering research helps inform federal and state policymakers as they prepare, plan and implement health reform.

-Sharon has done extensive work on defining and identifying best practices in patient-centered care for underserved populations and in care management programs for children.
-She has also supported safety net health care systems and health plans in developing new approaches to serving Medicaid, Children’s Health Insurance Program (CHIP) and special needs patients.
+Sharon has done extensive work on defining and identifying best practices in patient-centered care for underserved populations.
+She has also supported safety net health care systems and health plans in developing new approaches to serving Medicaid, Children’s Health Insurance Program (CHIP) and individuals with special needs.

 Prior to joining HMA, Sharon was senior vice president for the Economic and Social Research Institute in Washington, DC, where she directed and conducted research studies on a range of health care issues.